-Well inspections are recommended for all homes with well water (or Springs if there is a pressure system equipment present).
+Well inspections are recommended for all homes with well water (or Springs if there is pressure system equipment present).

 Why evaluate the well components?

-Main Components of the well system:
+What are the Main Components of a typical well system:

 Most of the well systems in our area are drilled wells and have the following components: